wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/2-microsoft-graph-query-parameters.md

 Each endpoint exposed by Microsoft Graph has varying support for different query parameters.
 For example, the `$count` query parameter is supported by the **/contacts** endpoint, but it isn’t supported for directory objects like users and groups.

 Query parameters are added to the query string portion of a URL and have a `$` prefix.
 Each parameter has a different syntax for usage.
-For example, the `$count` query parameter, when set to `TRUE`, will tell Microsoft Graph to only report the number of items in the collection instead of returning all the data in the collection.
-This `$count` parameter dramatically reduces the amount of data returned by the service, reducing the work on Microsoft Graph and bandwidth consumed by your application.
+For example, the `$count` query parameter, when set to `true`, will tell Microsoft Graph to report the total number of items in the collection regardless of how many items are returned by the request.
+In certain situations the `$count` parameter can dramatically reduce the amount of data returned by the service, reducing the work on Microsoft Graph and bandwidth consumed by your application.

 ## Control the amount of information returned in queries